I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

 There exist different variants for creating adversarial examples on source code.
 For our tests, we focus on the method by \citet{QuiMaiRie19}, as it does not only induce misclassifications of the attribution method, but also enables lowering its confidence.
 While the objective of the method technically remains misclassification, we conjecture that the low confidence better protects the author and thus might serve as a suitable anonymization approach.

-\subsubsection{Code obfuscation}
+\subsubsection{Code Obfuscation}

-As third candidate technique, we consider the obfuscation of source code.
-Essentially, the goal of this technique is to make code incomprehensible to humans while preserving its semantics.
-Technically, this can be achieved by encrypting constants, obscuring control flow, and even virtualizing code execution.
-We refer the reader to the book by \citet{NagCol09} for further details.
-Similar to normalization, obfuscation is agnostic to the attribution method and can be employed directly to any available code.
+As third technique, we consider the obfuscation of source code.
+This candidate aims to make code incomprehensible to humans while preserving its semantics.
+Technically, this can be achieved by, for example, encrypting constants or obscuring control flow.
+We refer the reader to the book by \mbox{\citet{NagCol09}} for an introduction to this topic.
+Obfuscation is agnostic to the attribution method and can be employed to any available code.
 For our experiments, we make use of two common obfuscators, \emph{Stunnix}~\citep{stunnix} and \emph{Tigress}~\citep{tigress}.
 Stunnix obfuscates identifiers, constants and literals.
 Still, the overall structure of the program remains unchanged.
 Tigress is a more sophisticated tool and considered state of the art in obfuscation.
-It supports several advanced obfuscation techniques, such as function merging and code virtualization.
+It supports several advanced obfuscation techniques, such as function merging and code virtualization~\citep[see][for details]{tigress}.

-Note, however, that obfuscation is intended to prevent an understanding of code and not its attribution.
+Note that obfuscation is intended to prevent an understanding of code and not its attribution.
 Hence, obfuscators only implicitly destroy the coding style of developers.
-As we demonstrate in \autoref{sec:results-adapt-attr}, this different objective plays an key role when the adversary is aware of the obfuscation.